Health Care Guide Information

 What are the causes of central line infection?

 Patients undergoing bone marrow transplants have a weak immune system, making them highly susceptible to infections.
-However, with proper care from healthcare workers, it is possible to prevent such diseases The following are some of the reasons why central-line infections occur.
+However, with proper care from healthcare workers, it is possible to prevent such diseases.
+The following are some of the reasons why central-line infections occur.

 Poor hand hygiene of staff: